clayne/qnicorn/README.md

 Qnicorn offers the features below:

 - All features that Unicorn2 has.
+- Drop-in replacement for Unicorn but offers more features.
 - Full M1 Support.
 - Fast-ring development and maintaince.